3 Days in Berlin

 Brandenburger Tor, Potsdamer Platz, Kurfürstendamm and Check Point Charlie, and Potsdamer Platz

-With so many attractions and rich history, we had not allowed enough time to explore Berlin.
+With so many attractions and a rich history, we had not allowed enough time to explore Berlin.
 Hindsight is 20/20.
-We did, however, have a great time and would love to return at a later point.
+We did, however, have a great time and would love to return sometime.
 We spent three days in the magical capital of Germany.

-We had heard of place names such as Brandenburger Tor, Potsdamer Platz, Kurfürstendamm, and Check Point Charlie many times but had never visited Berlin, despite living so close for many years.
-Growing up in Denmark we could not fathom how they could, or why they would build a wall in Berlin.
+We had heard of places such as Brandenburger Tor, Potsdamer Platz, Kurfürstendamm, and Checkpoint Charlie many times, but we had never visited Berlin, despite living so close for many years.
+Growing up in Denmark, we could not fathom how they could or why they would build a wall in Berlin.

 The iconic TV tower in Berlin on a gloomy August day

-The wall was built 3 years before I was born.
+The wall was built three years before I was born.
 During my youth, this was just the way it was.
-We had both visited the eastern block in Prague, me in ’81, and Di in ’83.
+We visited the Eastern Bloc in Prague in ’81, and I in ’83.

 It became much clearer to us what it meant to live under a communist regime, where you were not allowed to leave your country without permission.
 A freedom we have taken for granted our entire lives.